 15. Hill Cricket

 The rules and consequences of long hitting are very similar to cricket on the roof version.
-We witnessed it first hand by playing on the plateau hills of Safari Park and Hill Park.
-Every long shot used to go below the hill.
-We had to place few people from batting side under the hill so they can throw hits from their comrades back up the hill.
+I witnessed it first hand by playing on the plateau hills of Safari Park and Hill Park in Karachi.
+Every long shot used to go down the hill.
+We had to place few people from batting side under the hill so they can throw the balls back up the hill.

 16. Cricket on Commodore 64